 - 1. Explain the role of scarcity, specialization, opportunity cost and cost/benefit analysis in economic decision-making. - 2.
 Identify the determinants of supply and demand; demonstrate the impact of shifts in both market supply and demand curves on equilibrium price and output. - 3.
 Define and measure national income and rates of unemployment and inflation. - 4.
 Identify the phases of the business cycle and the problems caused by cyclical fluctuations in the market economy. - 5.
 Define money and the money supply; describe the process of money creation by the banking system and the role of the central bank. - Construct the aggregate demand and aggregate supply model of the macroeconomy and use it to illustrate macroeconomic problems and potential monetary and fiscal policy solutions. - 7.
 Explain the mechanics and institutions of international trade and their impact on the macroeconomy. - 8.
 Define economic growth and identify sources of economic growth. - 9.
 Address issues, policies, public opinions, expectations, environmental, and cultural changes that affect industry, society, choices, and the current economic state.

-Student Learning Outcomes Assessment: This will vary and is geared towards TaskStream and SACSCOC.
-This course will be assessed on an annual basis.
+Student Learning Outcomes Assessment: This course will be assessed on an annual basis.